ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 In the future, I hope to create a transformer-based model similar to spaCy's `en_core_web_trf` for Tagalog.
 I'll settle for the following setup:

-- **Use `roberta-tagalog-*` as the transformer model.** My hypothesis is that a model trained specifically for a given language should outperform a "generalist" language model.
+- **Use `roberta-tagalog-*` as the transformer model.** I hypothesize that a model trained specifically for a given language should outperform a "generalist" language model.
 I will keep tabs on XLM-R but shift focus on building upon `roberta-tagalog`.
-- **Hyperparameter tuning.** Similar to the word vector pipeline, I need to conduct hyperparameter search for my transformer pipeline.
+- **Hyperparameter tuning.** Like the word vector pipeline, I need to conduct hyperparameter search for my transformer pipeline.
+Playing around the training and span-getter parameters might be a good starting point.

 ### <a id="eval-pipelines"></a> Evaluating our pipelines [&crarr;](#toc)